Skip the complexity of Novelcrafter and ship your book faster

 That is especially true for novelists building large fictional universes.

-Gixo Books is the better fit when the manuscript should move from planning into revision and export with less operational overhead.
+Gixo Folio is the better fit when the manuscript should move from planning into revision and export with less operational overhead.
 It is particularly strong when the book supports a business, training, or client education goal.

 That makes it a credible Novelcrafter alternative for nonfiction buyers who do not want to pay for depth they will not use.